Beauden Barrett: 2012–13

 In 2012, Barrett began with his first Super Rugby match-day start with the Hurricanes against the Stormers.
 He produced a man of the match performance during a 39–26 loss.
 Barrett lead effectively with two try assists, one for second five Tim Bateman and another for reserve hooker Motu Matu'u that was later disallowed by the television match official.
 He scored one himself and landed all of his six attempts at goal.
 Barrett also celebrated a record-setting display of goal kicking during the Hurricanes' 66–24 win over the Melbourne Rebels.
 It saw his 21 points break several franchise records previously held by Jon Preston, including his 1997 mark of 152 points for the season.
 He landed all nine of his conversion attempts, eclipsing the previous mark of six shared by Christian Cullen, Willie Ripia and Jimmy Gopperth.
 It was only the second time the Hurricanes have scored nine tries in a match and their total of 66 bettered the 64 scored against Northern Transvaal in 1997.

 In June 2012, Barrett was named in the All Blacks squad for the Irish tour of New Zealand.
 Barrett's Test debut was a memorable one; the first five-eighth coming off the bench after 24 minutes and helping the All Blacks contribute 9 points to a record 60–0 win over the Irish.
 He went on to play five Tests in 2012.

 Due to his international duties, Barrett appeared only four times in 2012 for Taranaki, recording a respectable 60 points.
-He began the season with a win over Bay of Plenty, whilst scoring a 70-meter intercept try and converting all his goals.
+He began the season with a win over Bay of Plenty, whilst scoring a 70-metre intercept try and converting all his goals.
 Barrett was then released from New Zealand national coach Steve Hansen to start in his first run-on against Wellington since Taranaki's successful Ranfurly Shield defence against Tasman on 1 September.
 He also featured in 2012 rugby semifinals, when Taranaki took on Canterbury.
 The match had to go into extra-time after a 27-all draw at full time.

 In 2013, Barrett represented the Hurricanes in his third Super Rugby campaign and finished with 186 points for the year.
 He found his best form of the season playing majority in the number 10 position but was switched to fullback now and then throughout the season after he showed his versatility for the Hurricanes in the position that year.
 With his international commitments, Barrett was kept from running out for Taranaki.
 Although he did feature at the launch of the side's 2013 alternative rugby jersey revealing.

 Barrett returned to international rugby in 2013, being named in the All Blacks squad for the French tour of New Zealand.
 Barrett was a key player, playing in the historic 30–0 victory over France, scoring his first test try, which was subsequently voted International Rugby Players' Association's Try of the Year for 2013.